ifthenpay/ifthenpay-sdk-php/readme.md

 ];
 ```

-**Important Note:** bear in mind that if you try to call a method that relies on a given config, but is not set, it will throw a /ConfigException with a message that will help you realise a config property is missing.
+**Important Note:** bear in mind that if you try to call a method that relies on a given config, but is not set, it will throw a /ConfigException with a message that will help you realize a config property is missing.

 ### Using you own HTTP client

-This package ships with it's own http client (compatible with PSR-18), if you wish to replace it with your own you can inject it when instantiating the IfthenpayGateway class, as long as it is compatible with PSR-18.
-Find a list of PSR-18 HTTP clients here [LINK](https://packagist.org/providers/psr/http-client-implementation)
+This package ships with its own HTTP client (compatible with PSR-18), if you wish to replace it with your own, you can inject it when instantiating the IfthenpayGateway class, as long as it is compatible with PSR-18.
+Find compatible HTTP clients at [packagist](https://packagist.org/providers/psr/http-client-implementation)

 ```php
 $ifthenpayGateway = new IfthenpayGateway($config, $guzzle);